 Looking for more wedding day project ideas?
 Here are a few you may enjoy from the Brothersews.com archives:

 CLICK HERE for instructions for this pearl trimmed ring bearer pillow.

 Here is a coordinating fabric basket for the flower girl to carry.
 The pretty wedding bell design is perfect for adding monograms.
 CLICK HERE for complete project instructions.

-To see my It's Sew Easy TV segment where I demonstrate using the Pearl and Sequin foot you can CLICK HERE.
-Watch this free video as many times as you like.
+CLICK HERE to see the It's Sew Easy TV segment where I demonstrate using the Pearl and Sequin foot you can this free video as many times as you like.
 Enjoy!